basin-dev/continue/extension/src/README.md

 1. Clone the `continue` repo

+2. Open a VS Code window with the `continue` repo

+3. Package and then start the FastAPI server by following instructions outlined in `package/server/README.md`

-2. Open the `extension` sub-directory of the repo in VS Code
+4. Open the `extension` sub-directory of the repo in a second VS Code window

-3. Run `npm install`
+5. Run `npm install`

+6. Run `npm run clientgen`

+7. Run `cd react-app`

+8. Run `npm run build`

+9. Run `cd ..` to return to `extension` directory

+10. Then run `npm run compile`

-4. Open `src/activate.ts` file
+7. Open `src/activate.ts` file (or any TypeScript file)

-5. Press `F5` on your keyboard to start `Run and Debug` mode
+7. Press `F5` on your keyboard to start `Run and Debug` mode

-6. Open a second VS Code window with the `continue` repo

-7. Start the FastAPI server by following instructions outlined in `package/server/README.md`

 8. `cmd+shift+p` to look at developer console and select Continue commands